AyrtonB/Merit-Order-Effect/docs/dev-03-lowess.md

 <br>

-Not too bad at all, we could now use this to weight the fitting of the polynomials in the LOESS.
+Not too bad at all, we could now use this to weight the fitting of the polynomials in the LOWESS.
 However, we've carried out most of these operations as part of for loops over vectors, what if we could store our data in matrices and do single operations over them?

 Thankfully Numpy has lots of helpful functions to aid us in this.
 We'll start by creating a matrix with the distances, to do this we can reshape the vectors into matrices of shape (25, 1) and (1, 25), then deduct the matrix with only one row from the matrix with only one column.